An evolving space framework for Oseen equations on a moving domain: Incompressible function spaces on moving domains

 \subsection{Strong and weak material derivative}

-Since the domain is changing in time, it is necessary to consider the so called material derivative, which takes into account not only the change in time of the function but the change in time of the domain.
+Since the domain is changing in time, it is necessary to consider the so-called material derivative, which takes into account not only the change in time of the function but the change in time of the domain.
 Recall first the definition of the strong material derivative as it appears in \cite[Definition 2.20]{AlpEllSti15A}. \begin{definition} Let $(X,\phi)$ be a compatible pair, for $\xi \in C^0_X:=C^0(0,T;X)$, we say $\xi \in C^1_X:=C^1(0,T;X)$ if the strong material derivative

-exists with $\mdp{\xi} \in C^0_X$. \end{definition} We choose to use the notation $\mdp{(\cdot)}$ to emphasise the contribution of $\phi_t$ to the material derivative and how it is not the standard material derivative.
+exists with $\mdp{\xi} \in C^0_X$. \end{definition} We choose to use the notation $\mdp{(\cdot)}$ to emphasise the contribution of $\phi_t$ to the material derivative and further differentiate it from the standard material derivative.

 Now we compute the strong material derivative induced by the Piola transformation given by $\phi_t$.
 Note that this is different than the standard material derivative $\partial_\w^\bullet$ induced by the plain pull-back transformation.
-We may easily calculate the difference between these two:
+For convenience, let us observe, by the definition of $\mdp{(\cdot)}$, and the product rule:

-It is a standard case, that if we seek a solution to Problem \ref{prob:NonZeroDirichlet} in $C^1_V$ that there might not be a solution.
+It is a standard case that, if we seek a solution to Problem \ref{prob:NonZeroDirichlet} in $C^1_V$, there might not be a solution.
 Essentially, it might be too much to ask for existence of a strong material derivative.
 For this reason we define the weak derivative as done in \cite[Section 2.4]{AlpEllSti15A}.
-The main idea of the weak derivative is to use the transport theorem \cite[Theorem 5.1]{DziEll13}, which describes how the inner product on $H(t)$ varies in time.
-The following version of the Transport theorem appears as Theorem 2.40 of \cite{AlpEllSti15A} \begin{theorem} Let $u,\,v \in C_V^1$, then
+The main idea of the weak derivative is to use the transport theorem \cite[Theorem 5.1]{DziEll13}, which describes how the inner product on the pivot space varies in time.
+One has the following version of the Transport theorem. \begin{theorem} Let $u,\,v \in C_{H^1}^1$, then

-where $\lambda(t,;\cdot,\cdot)\colon H(t)\times H(t) \to \R$ is a bounded bilinear form. \end{theorem} It is clear that the form of $\lambda$ will depend on the transformation $\phi_t$.
-In the standard pull-back case, it takes the form of the divergence of the velocity by which the domain moves, see the formula for $\lambda_\Omega$ at the bottom of page 21 of \cite{AlpEllSti15B}.
-We now calculate $\lambda$ for the Piola transform, making use of the characterisation \cite[Theorem 2.40]{AlpEllSti15A}.